Mcfluffelbl/BankApp/README.md

 - Real-time updates: Keeps track of dates and times of transactions and accounts.

 ## Getting Started
-To get started with BankApp, follow these steps:
+Follow these steps to get started with BankApp.

 ### Prerequisites
+A modern web browser (Chrome, Edge, Firefox, etc.)

 ### Installation
 1. Clone the repository: